-Ayesha practices in public law, immigration and asylum, and international law.
+Ayesha specialises in public law, human rights, immigration and asylum, and international law.

-Ayesha has extensive experience in immigration and asylum law, having worked in the field for the past 11 years.
+Ayesha has extensive experience in immigration and asylum law, having worked in the field for the past 12 years.
 She regularly represents individuals in appeals in the First Tier and Upper Tribunal and the Court of Appeal, as well as in judicial review proceedings.
 She has a particular interest in children and vulnerable adults involved in the immigration and asylum process, including victims of trafficking.
-Ayesha is regularly instructed in judicial reviews connected to the NRM process, challenges to the support entitlements of victims of trafficking, asylum appeals with a trafficking element, and unlawful detention claims.
+Ayesha is regularly instructed in judicial reviews connected to the NRM process, challenges to the support entitlements of victims of trafficking, asylum appeals with a trafficking element, Dublin III judicial reviews, and unlawful detention claims.

-Ayesha also advises on nationality issues and is involved in applications and judicial reviews under the Windrush scheme.
+Ayesha also advises on nationality issues, points-based system claims, and is involved in applications and judicial reviews under the Windrush scheme.

 She regularly provides expert opinions on immigration and nationality issues for Local Authorities, proceedings in the Family Courts and Extradition proceedings.

 Ayesha regularly delivers talks and training (to legal and non-legal audiences) in all aspects of UK and EU immigration law, international refugee and human rights law, and the protection of victims of trafficking.
-She is involved in pro bono initiatives to assist refugees, including with Refugee Legal Support in Athens.
-Ayesha is a member of the Immigration Law Practitioners Association and the Bar Human Rights Committee.
+She is a member of the Immigration Law Practitioners Association.

 Before coming to the Bar, Ayesha worked as a Caseworker at Refugee and Migrant Justice, the Senior Immigration Advisor at the Northern Ireland Council for Ethnic Minorities, and interned at the United Nations High Commissioner for Refugees in Ecuador, where she provided legal analysis of complex issues arising in UNHCR’s Refugee Status Determinations, and wrote legal reference material for the UNHCR Protection team.
 She speaks Spanish to an advanced level.